Preclinical WebsiteClinical Website

 Activated Microglia & Reactive Astrocytes

 Neuroinflammatory cells, including activated microglia and reactive astrocytes, are found in close proximity to misfolded amyloid-β and tau (Minter, 2015; Chen and Yu, 2023).
 In our APP/PS1 mouse model, we have demonstrated a spatial and temporal relationship between Aβ plaques, activated microglia, and non-activated microglia, as well as between Aβ plaques and hypertrophic & non-hypertrophic astrocytes.
-We also observe a strong microgliosis and astrogliosis in relation to phosphorylated tau in our APP/PS1/hTau co-pathology and our AAV-induced tauopathy models.
+We also observe a strong microgliosis and astrogliosis in relation to phosphorylated tau in our APP/PS1/hTau co-pathology model.

 MRI Volume striatum